logjxn/ISOx/README.md

 Everything else (`hashlib`, `json`, `argparse`, `os`, `time`) is part of the Python standard library.

 ## License
-MIT License — see [LICENSE](LICENSE) for details.
+MIT License: see [LICENSE](LICENSE) for details.
 Feel free to use, modify, or build on this.